appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/integrations/react.md

 ---
 title: 'Integrations'
 meta_title: 'Integration with React JS'
-meta_description: 'SearchBase is a lightweight & platform agnostic search library with some common utilities.'
+meta_description: 'searchbase is a lightweight and platform agnostic library that provides scaffolding to create search experiences powered by Elasticsearch.'
 keywords:
     - integrations
     - searchbase